sniang02/sniang02.github.io/_posts/2026-04-03-ddpm-introduction.md

 ---
 layout: post
-title: "Denoising Diffusion Probabilistic Models (DDPM)"
+title: a post with formatting and links
-date: 2026-04-03 12:00:00+0100
+date: 2015-03-15 16:40:16
-description: "A comprehensive introduction to Denoising Diffusion Probabilistic Models: theory, mathematics, and a PyTorch implementation on MNIST."
-tags: [deep-learning, generative-models, diffusion, PyTorch, MNIST]
+description: march & april, looking forward to summer
+tags: formatting links
-categories: [machine-learning]
+categories: sample-posts
-giscus_comments: false
-related_posts: true
-toc:
-  beginning: true
 ---

 Denoising Diffusion Probabilistic Models (DDPMs) have revolutionised generative modelling, producing state-of-the-art results in image synthesis, audio generation, and beyond.
 In this post, we build the theory from scratch and implement a DDPM on the MNIST dataset.